Touch starvation: Aging

 Despite its critical role in their well-functioning, most people receive less physical touch as they age.
 As a person gets older, their tactile sensitivity decreases, leading to a lower sensory response from most physical input.
 However, the positive response generated by 'pleasant' touch in old age is even more pronounced.
 Though there is no proof of a social-emotional benefit, massage therapy has been shown to enhance relaxation and improve mood in elderly recipients.

 Gender split

-Though research initially claimed that women receive greater enjoyment than men from physical touch, later scholarship has challenged that notion due to the wide variability in the experience, reception, and initiation of contact among members of both sex.
+Though research initially claimed that women receive greater enjoyment than men from physical touch, later scholarship has challenged that notion due to the wide variability in the experience, reception, and initiation of contact among members of both sexes.
 Research published in Physiology & Behavior concluded through two separate studies that women were arguably more likely to use physical touch as a coping mechanism than men, though researchers noted that conclusions in the field thus far were imperfect.